 + What is Scooter's bathroom/litterbox situation?
 Can she go to the bathroom on her own?

 Scooter has no control over her bladder or her bowels.
-I express her bladder 4 times each day: Once when we wake up, once before lunch, once before dinner, and once before bed.
+I express her bladder 3-4 times each day: Once when we wake up, once before lunch (if I'm home), once before dinner, and once before bed.
 This basically involves me squeezing her bladder until it releases urine, either into the toilet or the sink (which I clean immediately afterward).
 It actually quite easy to do once you get the hang of it, and once you overcome the fear of hurting your pet.
 Scooter has little to no feeling below her ribcage, so she doesn't complain when I express her bladder.
-I normally try to express her bladder every 4 hours (which comes out to 4x/day), because her bladder normally accumulates plenty of urine in that time.
-However, Scooter's bladder can last up to 10-12+ hours without being expressed, although with that, we do run the risk of some urine leakage, but that hasn't happened in months.
+I normally try to express her bladder every 4-6 hours (which comes out to 4x/day), because her bladder normally accumulates plenty of urine in that time.
+However, Scooter's bladder can last up to 10-12+ hours without being expressed, although with that, we do run the risk of some urine leakage, but that rarely happens, maybe once a year.

-Click here to watch me express Scoot's bladder (Will not open in new tab if not done manually.)
+Click here to watch me express Scoot's bladder (Will open in new tab only if you right click the link first.)

 For pooping, I apply a similar technique to the bladder expressions, but there is a difference.
 I don't try to squeeze out the poop, rather, I apply gentle pressure to the sides of her abdomen (I can usually feel if her colon is full when I check her bladder size), and I gently stroke toward her rear end in a rhythmic fashion.
 This stimulates the nerves in her colon/rectum enough that they take over on their own and push out the poop!
 It's actually pretty cool physiologically, because her nerve injury in her spine doesn't disable her enteric nervous system in her gut, which is responsible for propelling digested food through the GI tract.
 All it needs is a little encouragement, and it can finish the job on its own!